gshafer/rpi-aws-lightsail-snapshot/README.md

 https://iotbytes.wordpress.com/aws-iot-cli-on-raspberry-pi/

-Setup cron to run the shell script weekly.
+Setup cron to run the shell script weekly on a Sunday.

+Use update 2 with aws53.sh